iggredible/Learn-Vim/ch09_macros.md

 Now you can just run `@a` and watch Vim execute the macro recursively.

 How did the macro know when to stop?
-When the macro was on the last line, it triedto run `j`, since there was no more line to go to, it stopped the macro execution.
+When the macro was on the last line, it tried to run `j`, since there was no more line to go to, it stopped the macro execution.

 ## Appending a Macro